SathishS2202/Binary-Tree-Traversals-Java/README.md

-# Tree-Traversals-Using-DSA
-Created Tree Traversals Using Data Structures and Algorithms
+# Binary Tree Traversals in Java

+This repository contains Java implementations for creating and traversing a binary tree.

+## Traversals

+- In-Order
+- Pre-Order
+- Post-Order